lVlyke/rpi-cam-harmonize-server/README.md

 # rpi-cam-harmonize-server

-Turns your Raspberry Pi + Camera into a server that syncs your Philips Hue-compatible lights to your camera.
+Turn any Raspberry Pi + Camera module into a web server that syncs your Philips Hue-compatible lights in real time using [HarmonizeProject](https://github.com/MCPCapital/HarmonizeProject) and [RPi_Cam_Web_Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface).

 ![Server GUI](/docs/server_gui.png)

 # About

-This project allows you to use your Raspberry Pi + Camera module (or equivalent) as a highly configurable web server that will sync your Philips Hue lights to your camera.
-This is achieved by combining together the capabilities of [RPi_Cam_Web_Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface) and [HarmonizeProject](https://github.com/MCPCapital/HarmonizeProject).
+A collection of shell scripts for the Raspberry Pi that turn it into a highly configurable web server with GUI that will sync your Philips Hue lights to the Pi camera's video stream in real time.
+This is achieved by combining together the capabilities of [HarmonizeProject](https://github.com/MCPCapital/HarmonizeProject) and [RPi_Cam_Web_Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface).

 ## Requirements